gardener/logging/tests/e2e/README.md

 Verifies that the kubernetes events from the workloads in the shoot control planes are correctly send to the backend storage in the same namespace.
 Verifies that the kubernetes events from the k8s-apiserver in the shoot control planes are correctly send to the backend storage in the same namespace.

 ## Dependencies

-The `e2e-framework` requires the following dependencies to be installed on the machine where the tests are executed:
+The `e2e-framework` requires the following dependencies to be present on the machine where the tests are executed:

 - kind
 - docker

 ## Running the tests

 To run all tests, execute the following command:

 ```bash